A. Original Work Required

 2) Similarly, no paper or similar papers may be submitted in more than one course or seminar or independent study or any other forum anywhere either within the Law School or any other setting concurrently without the advance written permission of the instructors to whom the paper will be submitted, on a form available from the Student Records Office.
 If permission is granted, the paper must be at least twice the length required for each course or seminar for which it is submitted.

-Instructors may not grant deadline extensions; all authority in this matter is delegated by the faculty to the assistant dean for academic services and the assistant dean for student affairs.
+Instructors may not grant deadline extensions; all authority in this matter is delegated by the faculty to the assistant dean for academic services and registrar and the assistant dean for student affairs.

 Students are expected to submit papers in accordance with established deadlines.
-Failure to submit papers when requested will result, for each 24-hour period that the paper is beyond the deadline, in a two-step reduction in the grade for the course, seminar or research project (including independent research, external studies, student-initiated study abroad and third-year theses).
-The first 24-hour period begins at the submission deadline, so a paper submitted at any point during this first 24-hour period warrants a two-step reduction.
-The two-step reduction in grade will be determined as the grade two steps lower in the system of 10 possible grades that, pursuant to part I.I.1 of these policies, can be used by the faculty in evaluating performance in courses and seminars (A+, A, A-, B+, B, B-, C+, C, D, F).
+Failure to submit papers when requested may result, for each 24-hour period that the paper is beyond the deadline, in as much as a two-step reduction in the grade for the course, seminar or research project (including independent research, external studies, student-initiated study abroad and third-year theses).
+The first 24-hour period begins at the submission deadline, so a paper submitted at any point during this first 24-hour period warrants up to a two-step reduction.
+The exact reduction in grade will be determined by the instructor.
+Pursuant to part I.I.1 of these policies, faculty use ten letter grades, each of which constitutes a “step,” in evaluating performance in courses and seminars (A+, A, A-, B+, B, B-, C+, C, D, F).